scrapinghub/web-poet/docs/intro/overrides.rst

 After tackling the two (2) different approaches from the previous chapters on how to declare overrides, we can now explore how to organize them in our projects.
 Although it's mostly up to the developer which override declaration method to use.
-Yet, we'll present some approaches depending on the situation.
+Yet, we'll present a few different approaches depending on the situation.

 To put this thought into action, let's suppose we are tasked to create a Page Object Project with overrides for eCommerce websites.